haslamdb/biogpu/docs/workflow_documentation.md

   3. **K-mer matching**: Binary search in protein k-mer database
   4. **Seed clustering**: Group hits by protein and extend matches
   5. **Smith-Waterman alignment**: Optional high-accuracy alignment for top hits
+  6. **Species-aware reporting**: Display species names with gene names in QRDR alignments
-  6. **Identity filtering**: Apply 90% identity threshold for resistance calls
+  7. **Identity filtering**: Apply 90% identity threshold for resistance calls
-- Output: Protein-level resistance matches with mutation details
+- Output: Protein-level resistance matches with mutation details and species attribution
 - **HDF5 Output**: Structured output format for downstream analysis
+- **New Feature**: QRDR alignment reports now show "Enterococcus faecium gyrA" instead of just "gyrA"

 **Current Limitations**:
 - No called mutants in the output.
 This may be a problem with determining location in the protein or.